boogie-byte/flenv/README.md

 # FLags with defaults in ENVironment variables

 `flenv` is a pretty simple library for parsing CLI flags with an additional feature of reading default values from envvars.
 When I implemented it there were no such libraries around (all available options were either type-unsafe or config file-centric).
-Or maybe I just search thoroughly enough.
+Or maybe I just didn't search thoroughly enough.

 ## Installation